-- The terms "base salary" and "annual base salary" when used in this Collective Agreement refer to the employee's rate of compensation resulting from the employee's step placement on the applicable Salary Schedule plus the Recognition Allowance under 14.03 A 6, but exclusive of additional amounts as referred to in 35.01 B. - 35.01 B The terms "regular salary" and "regular pay" when used in this Collective Agreement refer to the employee's rate of compensation resulting from the employee's step placement on the applicable Salary Schedule and additional amounts, if any, received through the application of 11.01 J 2, 11.01 K 4, 14.03 A 3, 14.03 A 5, 14.03 A 8 or 15.01 B.
+- The terms "base salary" and "annual base salary" when used in this Collective Agreement refer to the employee's rate of compensation resulting from the employee's step placement on the applicable Salary Schedule, but exclusive of additional amounts as referred to in 35.01 B. - The terms "regular salary" and "regular pay" when used in this Collective Agreement refer to the employee's rate of compensation resulting from the employee's step placement on the applicable Salary Schedule and additional amounts, if any, received through the application of 11.01 J 2, 11.01 K 4, 14.03 A 3, 14.03 A 6 or 15.01 B.